 The final step to getting your private pilot license is to pass the FAA Practical Exam.
 The test includes a verbal portion as well as an in-flight portion, administered by an FAA examiner.

-If you successfully pass the Practical Exam, you’ll officially be certified as a private pilot.
+If you successfully pass the Practical Exam, you will officially be certified as a private pilot.

 Go and Get Your Private Pilot License Today

-Once you’ve completed all of those steps, you’ll receive your private pilot license and be ready to start flying!
+Once you have completed all of those steps, you will receive your private pilot license and be ready to start flying!
+The sky is the limit!

 Now that you know what it takes to get licensed, why not expand your knowledge on other topics as well?
 Read through our blog for a variety of career and entrepreneur advice.
 Being an entrepreneur is a lot like being a pilot after, both require practice and a willingness to take risks!